io-digital/gore/readme.md

 ## todo

+* [ ] the test runner will use chrome canary by default if it is installed
 * [ ] better/more documentation
 * [ ] investigate `SystemInfo` domain
 * [ ] add more devtools domains and abstractions